bieniu/ha-airly/README.md

 The integration collects data about air quality from [Airly](https://airly.eu) and present as sensors in Home Assitant.
 You can add this to Home Assistant via `Configuration -> Integrations -> button with + sign -> Airly`.
 You can add this integration several times for different locations, e.g. home and work.

+## API Key

 To generate `API Key` go to [Airly for developers](https://developer.airly.eu/register) page.

+**Airly allows 100 requests per day.
+Default scan interval of the integration is 15 minutes (96 requests per day).
+If you want use more than one instance of the integration you have to change scan interval via config flow options to not exceed allowed number of requests.**

 [releases]: https://github.com/bieniu/ha-airly/releases
 [releases-shield]: https://img.shields.io/github/release/bieniu/ha-airly.svg?style=popout